International-Data-Spaces-Association/ids-specification/model/model.md

 #### 2.1.2 Dataspace Protocol specific

-The Dataspace Protocol shall enable the interactions between the `ParticipantAgents` in a Dataspace.
+The Dataspace Protocol shall enable the interactions between the [Participant Agents](./terminology.md#participant-agent) in a Dataspace.
 The following concepts are therefore normative.

 The diagram below depicts the relationships between [Participant Agent](./terminology.md#participant-agent) types: